Top 15 attractions and things to do in Havana

 When you eat a Cuban sandwich in Cuba, the most surprising thing is the price.
 Chances are you'll be paying less than $2 for a sandwich with cooked meat (sometimes multiple varieties), grilled cheese, pickles or cucumbers, and it's on Cuban bread.
 If you're lucky, it's toasted too.

-Where to find a Cuban sandwich: Once you're in more local districts it's easy to find one for cheap.
+Where to find a Cuban sandwich: Once you're in more local districts it's easy to find one for very little.
+Try to get your hands on the local currency (CUP) to get access to the more local menus.
+Cafe Montero (El Vedado) is a popular local spot.
 If you're in Parque Central, Cafe Francesa is known for their Cubans and coffees.

 15. Party at Club Tropicana